algorandfoundation/docs/docs/run-a-node/setup/install.md

 pgrep algod
 ```

-The node can be manually stopped by runnning:
+The node can be manually stopped by running:

 ```
 ./goal node stop -d data